 It’s not a magickal or religious order’s job to “fix” broken people.
 If a person is broken they need to seek professional help.
 Not to mention a huge part of fixing themselves is about taking self-responsibility and doing the self-work to fix themselves.
 Anyone joining a religion or magickal order to get “fixed” by someone else, or by the gods, is in for a rude awakening.

 It is a group leader’s discrimination that can help weed out those people who are looking for a quick fix and looking for other people to fix them.
 I have known several people over the years who have bashed Demonolatry as a religion because they didn’t “grow”, “learn”, or “get fixed” by it (or by the other people involved in it).
 Well – that’s because they didn’t do the work.
-Any spiritual path can help a person grow, learn, and change as long as they do the self-work required to help themselves, instead of waiting for someone else to do it for them.
+Any spiritual path that promotes self-growth can help a person grow, learn, and change as long as they do the self-work required to help themselves, instead of waiting for someone else to do it for them.
 A priest (or an adept) is merely a guide – not a miracle worker.
 The old adage “You can lead a horse to water but you can’t make him drink” comes to mind.

 I am also for discrimination when it is clear that a certain person isn’t a good match for a group or after 10+ years of practicing a religion or belonging to a magickal order they still need hand-holding.
 The latter is usually a sign that they’re stagnated and aren’t growing.
 (Thanks to Mike for pointing that out!)
 I also think it’s perfectly fair to not put an unstable person in a leadership position where they’re tasked with helping others find foundation in their lives.
 I also think it’s fair for magickal students to look at their teachers with scrutiny and pick teachers based on stability.
 Seriously – if a teacher doesn’t have their own shit together, should they be teaching others how to get their shit together?
 It’s a fair question.